Power and Love

 This is a lesson that other organisations are learning.
 Last week I was lucky enough to be invited back to the organisation that I founded in Scotland: Inclusion.
 There I discovered that what people valued about support from Inclusion was the matching of personal assistants and the fact that Inclusion encouraged personal assistants to behave like human beings, to be open to sharing some or all of their lives together.
 Heresy as this is to some, what people valued most of all, was the relaxation of the professional boundaries.
 Sadly this is still all too rare in community services.

 Of course this doesn’t mean intentional community is a panacea.
 History shows us all too clearly that the best idea and the most beautiful community can be corrupted.
 A particular risk for intentional communities is that they can lose perspective, by looking inward, and by becoming cut off from the wider community.
-I suspect that a good indication of a strong community is that it learns how to balance its need to take care of itself with a responsibility to look outward and to build bridges with others.
+I suspect that a good indication of a strong community is that it learns how to balance its need to take care of itself with its responsibility to look outward and to build bridges with others.
 A community that looks only inward will lose its identity and its integrity.
-Communities need other communities in order to truly thrive.
+Communities need other communities, just as people need other people, in order to truly thrive.

 Today I hope we can move beyond a repetition of the old debates.
 We don’t need to decide who has the best community or the best service.
 Instead we must defend people’s right to get support and to choose the right solution for themselves.